 - Pour the hot mixture over the dry ingredients and stir well.
 Make sure the dry ingredients all get thoroughly coated.

-- Arrange your mixture on 1 to 2 baking sheets, spreading the mixture out into an even layer.
+- Arrange your mixture on a baking sheet, spreading the mixture out into an even layer.

 - Remove the baking sheet(s) from the oven.
 Add the dried cranberry to the granola without mixing.